Part 3 - Device Registration

 and /auth

-The next thing we need to do is create a workflow that is triggered by this endpoint.
-This workflow will do several things:
+The next step is to create a workflow that is triggered by this endpoint.
+This workflow does several things:

-- Validate that the manufacturer ID sent by the device is valid.
+- Validates that the manufacturer ID sent by the device is valid.

-- Link the device to the user using device tags.
+- Links the device to the user using device tags.

-- Create an access key pair for the newly created device.
+- Creates an access key pair for the newly created device.

-This endpoint will require two fields in its body.
-One is a custom name provided by the user and the second is a manufacturer ID.
-This ID can be anything as long as it’s unique for each device.
-A MAC address or a Bluetooth ID work well, but it can be any identifier that works for your company.
-The endpoint will then reply with the new device ID, an access key, and an access secret.
+This ID can be anything as long as it is unique for each device.
+A MAC address or a Bluetooth ID work well, but it can be any identifier you want.
+The endpoint then replies with the new device ID, an access key, and an access secret.

 POST /devices